Punctate inner choroiditis: Signs and symptoms

 suspected that at least 40% of patients with PIC develop CNV (choroidal neovascularization).
 This is a complication, which can occur in other white dot syndromes and other eye conditions such as macular degeneration but occurs rarely in other forms of uveitis.

 CNV is a sight threatening complication and so must be picked up early and always treated.
 It may occur whether the uveitis is active or not.
 CNV, if not treated, may lead to subretinal fibrosis (scarring), a further complication, which is more difficult to treat, and which leads to poor vision.

 Good monitoring for patients with PIC is therefore very important.

 Cause

 There are no known causes of PIC, but may represent an autoimmune type of uveitis.

 Diagnosis

 Diagnosis of PIC can be difficult because the appearance may be similar to other conditions and types of posterior uveitis, especially other forms of the so-called white dot syndromes.
-The diagnosis is made by eliminating all the other possibilities by careful examination by an experienced ophthalmologist, aided with visual field testing and Fluorescein angiography (an intravenous dye used to show the blood vessels at the back of the eye).
+The diagnosis is made by eliminating all the other possibilities by careful examination by an experienced ophthalmologist, aided with visual field testing and Fluorescein angiography.

 It is important that the correct diagnosis is made because treatment may be quite different for apparently similar conditions.